Gittarackur0/Gittarackur0/README.md

 My interests are JoJo , reading , HxH , Genshin , MLA , Madoka , JJK , history and few more .
 If you have something to recommend me for reading or watching please feel free to tell me !

-I love most of the JoJo characters but my favs are Okuyasu , Josuke , Jodio , Dragona , Kars and Ermes !
+I love most of the JoJo characters but my favs are Okuyasu , Josuke , Jodio , Dragona , Miu Miu and Ermes!

 If you wanna talk just approach me , I am usually online alone or with my friends .